-By limiting document access and authorization, ECM enables enterprises to prevent data breaches and reduce the danger of information getting into the wrong hands.
+By limiting document access and authorization, an ECM strategy enables enterprises to prevent data breaches and reduce the danger of information getting into the wrong hands.

 Compliance requirements for some types of documents are required, and failure to conform to certain regulatory laws can result in large penalties and, in some circumstances, legal action.